TaraTritt/dapp-starter/README.md

 ```

 5. Modify ethereum/deploy.js to deploy your desired contract
-   * Replace the '<Your Contract>' with the .json file name of the compiled contract from the previous step that you want to deploy
+   * Replace the `<Your Contract>` with the .json file name of the compiled contract from the previous step that you want to deploy

 ```javascript
 const compiledContract = require("./build/<Your Contract>.json");
 ```

-   * Replace the '<MetaMask Mnemonic phrase>' with the MetaMask mnemonic phrase that you saved earlier
+   * Replace the `<MetaMask Mnemonic phrase>` with the MetaMask mnemonic phrase that you saved earlier
-   * Replace the '<Infura Provider URL with Access Key>' with the Rinkeby Test Provider URL that you saved earlier
+   * Replace the `<Infura Provider URL with Access Key>` with the Rinkeby Test Provider URL that you saved earlier

 ```javascript
 const provider = new HDWalletProvider(